 Brian Udermann is the director of online education at the University of Wisconsin–La Crosse, a position he’s held since 2007.
 In addition to his administrative duties, Udermann frequently works with colleges and universities to help them grow their online programing while ensuring the quality of such offerings.
 He has published more than 70 peer-reviewed scientific manuscripts, five book chapters, and two books, and has given more than 200 national and international presentations.

-Jon Crylen is editor, online publications, for Magna Publications and edits Academic Leader.
-He received his PhD in film studies from the University of Iowa, where he was subsequently a visiting assistant professor in the Department of Cinematic Arts.
+Jon Crylen is editor of online publications for Magna Publications.
+He received his PhD in film studies from the University of Iowa (UI) and has taught film courses at both UI and Coe College.
 His writing, which focuses on environmental film and media, has appeared in the Journal of Cinema and Media Studies, Media Fields Journal, and In Media Res, Cinema of Exploration: Essays on an Adventurous Film Practice (Routledge), and A Cultural History of the Sea in the Global Age (Bloomsbury Academic).
 Please send Jon article submissions at firstname.lastname@example.org.